TobyRet/Console_Social_Network/README.md

 ### To run the application

+1. Clone this repo
-In the console run `irb -Ilib -rrun`
+2. In the console run `irb -Ilib -rrun`

 ### Console commands